 When you release ownership of the addiction, you’re free to focus on what’s important: finding professional help for your child.
 Now you can move forward from a place of strength and do what needs to be done for your family.

 Is your child addicted to drugs or alcohol?
 Is your family trapped on the emotional rollercoaster of addiction?
 Dave Cooke is an Addiction Coach and an internationally recognized speaker.
 Let him show you how to create an action plan that will move you, your family, and your addicted child back on track in a healthier direction.
 Contact Dave today for private coaching or book him to speak at your church, parent’s group, business organization, or neighborhood association.
-Go to https://www.100pedals.com/speaker-dave-cooke/ for more information or email dave@100Pedals.com.
+Go to http://www.100pedals.com/speaker-dave-cooke/ for more information or email [email protected].

 Are you on Dave’s email list?
 If you’d like to receive his monthly newsletter for the parents of addicted children and weekly blog post notifications, email [email protected]